Robustness Inspired Graph Backdoor Defense: Additional Details of Experiment Settings

 \section{Additional Details of Experiment Settings}

-\subsection{Dataset Statistics}
+\subsection{Dataset statistics}

-Cora and PubMed are citation networks where nodes denote papers, and edges depict citation relationships.
-In Cora, each node is described using a binary word vector, indicating the presence or absence of a corresponding word from a predefined dictionary.
+\textbf{Cora, Citeseer and PubMed} are citation networks where nodes denote papers, and edges depict citation relationships.
+In Cora and Citeseer, each node is described using a binary word vector, indicating the presence or absence of a corresponding word from a predefined dictionary.
 In contrast, PubMed employs a TF/IDF weighted word vector for each node.
 For both datasets, nodes are categorized based on their respective research areas.

+\textbf{Coauther Physics} is a co-authorship graph based on the Microsoft Academic Graph from the KDD Cup 2016 challenge \citep{sinha2015overview}.
+Nodes are authors, that are connected by an edge if they co-authored a paper; node features represent paper keywords for each author’s papers, and class labels indicate most active fields of study for each author.

+\textbf{Flicker} \citep{zeng2019graphsaint}: In this graph, each node symbolizes an individual image uploaded to Flickr.
+An edge is established between the nodes of two images if they share certain attributes, such as geographic location, gallery, or user comments.
+The node features are represented by a 500-dimensional bag-of-word model provided by NUS-wide.
+Regarding labels, we examined the 81 tags assigned to each image and manually consolidated them into 7 distinct classes, with each image falling into one of these categories.

-OGB-arxiv is a citation network encompassing all Computer Science arXiv papers cataloged in the Microsoft Academic Graph.
+\textbf{OGB-arxiv} is a citation network encompassing all Computer Science arXiv papers cataloged in the Microsoft Academic Graph.
 Each node is characterized by a 128-dimensional feature vector, which is derived by averaging the skip-gram word embeddings present in its title and abstract.
 Additionally, the nodes are categorized based on their respective research areas.
 The statistics details of these datasets are summarized in Table \ref{dataset statistics}.

-\subsection{Attack Methods}
+\subsection{Attack methods}

-The details of attack methods are described following: \begin{enumerate} \item \textbf{GTA} \cite{xi2021graph}: GTA utilizes a trigger generator that crafts subgraphs as triggers tailored to individual samples.
-The optimization of the trigger generator focuses exclusively on the backdoor attack loss, disregarding any constraints related to trigger detectability. \item \textbf{UGBA} \cite{Dai_2023}: UGBA selects representative and diverse nodes as poisoned nodes to fully utilize the attack budget.
-An adaptive trigger generator is optimized with a constraint loss so that the generated triggers are ensured to be similar to the target nodes. \item \textbf{DPGBA} \cite{Dai_2023}: DPGBA introduce adversarial learning strategy to generate in-distribution triggers.
+The details of attack methods are described following: \begin{enumerate} \item \textbf{GTA} \citep{xi2021graph}: GTA utilizes a trigger generator that crafts subgraphs as triggers tailored to individual samples.
+The optimization of the trigger generator focuses exclusively on the backdoor attack loss, disregarding any constraints related to trigger detectability. \item \textbf{UGBA} \citep{Dai_2023}: UGBA selects representative and diverse nodes as poisoned nodes to fully utilize the attack budget.
+An adaptive trigger generator is optimized with a constraint loss so that the generated triggers are ensured to be similar to the target nodes. \item \textbf{DPGBA} \citep{Dai_2023}: DPGBA introduce adversarial learning strategy to generate in-distribution triggers.
 A novel loss is proposed to help adaptive trigger generator to generate efficient in-distribution triggers. \end{enumerate}